dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 * `PerMonitorV2`
 * `DpiUnawareGdiScaled`

-For more information about High DPI modes, see [High DPI Desktop Application Development on Windows](/windows/desktop/hidpi/high-dpi-desktop-application-development-on-windows).
+For more information about high DPI modes, see [High DPI Desktop Application Development on Windows](/windows/desktop/hidpi/high-dpi-desktop-application-development-on-windows).

 ## Ranges and indices